umonaca/bestlab_platform/README.md

 # Pretty print the JSON object from response
 print(json.dumps(response, indent=2))
 ```

+[example/hobo_example.py](https://github.com/umonaca/bestlab_platform/blob/master/example/hobo_example.py) is another working example which reads in the secrets from a single`.env` file.
+It requires `python-dotenv` package.

 **Note:** Since HOBO APIs are extremely straightforward, you can definitely write your own script without any extra packages (including this one) except for `requests`package.
 However, there are some extra functionality provided by this package: